 Follow a schedule: Your body adjusts to a full sleep cycle when you go to bed and wake up at the same time every day, and you’ll discover that you naturally awaken at the same time every day.

-Eat Healthy: For restorative sleep, a healthy diet can control your blood sugar levels and heart rate.
+Eat Healthily: For restorative sleep, a healthy diet can control your blood sugar levels and heart rate.
 The best advice we can give is to absolutely avoid caffeine and sugar before bed.

 Regular Exercise: Regular exercise energises the body and strengthens immunity.
 In general, fatigue promotes deeper sleep and helps with sleep cycles.